te1ord/NERofMountains/README.md

 - `I-Mountain`: 2.73%

 2. **Model Training**:
-The project fine-tunes a BERT base model pre-trained on [CoNLL-2003 Named Entity Recognition](https://aclanthology.org/W03-0419.pdf) and adapts it to this custom dataset.
-The model was trained with and without class weights, achieving an F1 score of 0.91 on the validation set in both cases.
-The final model with class weights adjustment is available [here](https://huggingface.co/telord/mountains-ner-model).
+The project fine-tunes a BERT base model, originally pre-trained on the [CoNLL-2003 Named Entity Recognition dataset](https://aclanthology.org/W03-0419.pdf), and adapts it to a custom dataset.
+The model was trained both with and without class weights, achieving an F1 score of 0.91 on the validation set in both cases.
+Without class weights, the model reached this score after 3 epochs, while applying class weights proportional to label frequencies took 6 epochs to achieve the same result.

+Despite this, I believe the approach using class weights is more appropriate for our case, and the observed behavior may be linked to suboptimal hyperparameter selection, which requires further investigation.
+The final model, with class weight adjustments, is available [here](https://huggingface.co/telord/mountains-ner-model).

 #### Training Configuration